-Since November 2017, pipenv has been the PyPA and PSF recommended dependency manager for Python projects.
+Since November 2017, pipenv has been the PyPA recommended dependency manager for Python projects.
 After using it for a bit, I noticed it lacked the ability to specify a PyPI mirror, a feature necessary for corporate adoption.
 In many corporate environments:

 - Corporate firewalls prohibit access to external software repositories.

 - Internal repository mirrors conduct malware and vulnerability analysis, which can be a compliance requirement.